Cala Blanca Menorca

 Cala Blanca Menorca offers you a lovely golden sandy beach and a resort of traditional Menorcan style restaurants offering some excellent traditional cuisine.

-You are not that far from the wonderful sights of Ciutadella (the former capital of Menorca) which is just down the main street, Ideal if you decide you needed a bit of retail therapy at a great selection of shops.
+You are not that far from the wonderful sights of Ciutadella (the former capital of Menorca), which is just down the main street.
+Ideal if you decide you need a bit of retail therapy at a great selection of shops.

 Watch the perfect sunset